allenu/mincrud/README.md

 # mincrud

-This is a minimal CRUD REST API written in go-lang
+This is a minimal CRUD app written in go-lang.
+It uses [minauth](https://github.com/allenu/minauth) for Twitter auth.

+The purpose is to illustrate the basics of a CRUD app that has a simple REST API for reading/writing entries and a simple frontend for the UI.

+See a demo of it at https://mincrud.appspot.com

 # TODOs